Michael Harris II Preview, Player Props: Braves vs. Nationals

-The Atlanta Braves, including Michael Harris II (.220 batting average in his past 10 games), take on starter Joan Adon and the Washington Nationals at Truist Park, Saturday at 7:20 PM ET.
+The Atlanta Braves, including Michael Harris II (.415 slugging percentage in past 10 games, including no home run), take on starter Jackson Rutledge and the Washington Nationals at Truist Park, Sunday at 3:10 PM ET.

 Sportsbook Promo Codes